bigwoodentable/to-do-list-app/README.md

 ## Notes

 The feature to remind the user when a task has passed it's deadline is set on an interval of 5 seconds.
 As it is currently logging to stdout, it may become slightly irrating.
-If that's the case, please change extend the interval or comment out 'deadlineCheck()' in server/server.js.
+If that's the case, please extend the interval or comment out 'deadlineCheck()' in server/server.js.